Fall/early winter 2015

 Paws to Read (Registration required)

 Children in grades 2-6 are invited to come and meet special therapy dogs once a month to practice their reading with a furry friend.
 Each child is given a specific 15-minute time slot for a "one on one" with their reading dog.
 Children must be able to read by themselves.
 This program is not for tutoring or becoming comfortable with dogs, rather, it is a chance for children to become more confident readers.
 Caregivers may remain in the building but are asked to remain outside the reading area.
 Sponsored by Therapy Dogs International. *Registration will open online two weeks prior to the program date.
 You will be notified of your time slot by email.
-October registration opens on Sept.
-24, November registration opens Oct.
-29
+December registration opens November 28.

 Art Adventures (Registration required)